metahdev/Qulynym_public/README.md

-Qulynym - is an educational mobile application in Kazakh language for preschoolers.
+Qulynym - is the educational mobile application in Kazakh language for preschoolers.
 The application developer is Askar Almukhametov.
 This project is the intellectual property of Abailoran Almukhametov.
 All rights reserved.